kevjames3/temporal-example/README.md

 ## Next Steps/Future

-1. I would like to handle the case of stopping the workflow when a credit card enters into a failed state.
 1. I would like to inject some more craziness, like when additional fraud is injected into the process.